Blank Check (film)

 Blank Check (in the United Kingdom originally released as Blank Cheque) is a 1994 American comedy film directed by Rupert Wainwright and starring Brian Bonsall, Karen Duffy, Miguel Ferrer, James Rebhorn, Tone Lōc, Jayne Atkinson and Michael Lerner.
 It was released on February 11, 1994, by Walt Disney Pictures.
-The film follows a boy who inherits a blank check and uses it to buy a house under an alter ego, but is soon being searched for by several members of the bank he cashed it under.
-Upon release, the film received negative reviews, but was a box office success grossing $39 million on a $13 million budget.
+The film follows a boy who inherits a blank check and uses it to buy a house under an alter ego but is soon being searched for by several members of the bank he cashed it under.

+The film received negative reviews and grossed $30.8 million domestically.

 Plot

-11-year-old Preston Waters laments his relative lack of money compared to his entrepreneurial older brothers and his working class father, an investor.
-His situation regularly leads him to humiliating situations including having his brothers, 16-year-old Damian and 15-year-old Ralph, commandeer his bedroom as an office for their home business.
-He is also forced to attend his bully Butch's birthday party at Cliffside Fun Park, where he is unable to afford anything other than the kiddie rides because his father is very frugal with money.
+Eleven-year-old Preston Waters laments his relative lack of money compared to his entrepreneurial older brothers and his white collar father, an investor.
+His situation regularly leads him to humiliating situations including having his brothers, 16-year-old Damian and 15-year-old Ralph, invade his bedroom to use as an office for their home business.
+He is also forced to attend his classmate Butch's birthday party at Cliffside Fun Park, where he is unable to afford anything other than the kiddie rides because his father is very frugal with money.

 One day, he gets involved in a bike accident with escaped convict Carl Quigley, who had just left a Zero Halliburton briefcase containing $1,000,000 in stolen cash in the care of bank president Edward H. Biderman to be laundered and retrieved by an associate the next day.
 Afraid of drawing attention from the police, Quigley hastily hands Preston a signed blank check and flees the scene.

-Preston is grounded by his father for not taking care of his possessions.
-He then uses his computer to fill out the check himself for $1,000,000 and attempts to cash it the next day.
+Preston uses his computer to fill out the check himself for $1,000,000 and attempts to cash it the next day.
 He is taken to Biderman, who believes Preston is the associate named “Juice” that Quigley told him he was sending.
-Believing this is part of Quigley's plan, Biderman fills Preston’s backpack with $1,000,000 in clean money and Preston leaves the bank just as the real Juice arrives for the money.
-An angered Quigley sets out to find Preston with Juice hoping to reclaim his stolen money and threatens Biderman with death unless he comes along.
+Believing this is part of Quigley's plan, Biderman fills Preston's backpack with $1,000,000 in clean money and Preston leaves the bank just as the real Juice arrives for the money.
+An angered Quigley sets out to find Preston with Juice hoping to reclaim his stolen money and threatens Biderman's family with death unless he comes along.
 Meanwhile, Preston goes on a spending spree, purchasing a large house and a limousine service with a chauffeur named Henry, and then fills the house with toys, gadgets, and electronics all in the name of a mysterious employer he creates named "Macintosh", after his brothers' computer.
-Preston uses a computer program called MacSpeak as the voice of Mr. Macintosh in order to buy a house over the phone.
+Preston uses a computer program called MacSpeak as the voice of Mr. Macintosh when he needs to conduct business over the phone, otherwise Preston presents himself as Mr. Macintosh's assistant.